-The practice is rated as requires improvement for providing safe services.
+The practice is rated as good for providing safe services.

-- Risks related to medicines management, dispensing medicines and infection control were not always identified and managed appropriately. - Fire risk assessment checks were not followed up with an action plan. - The practice had a system in place for reporting, recording and monitoring significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - Arrangements were in place to safeguard children and vulnerable adults from abuse. - · Risks to patients were assessed and well managed - Emergency medicines and equipment were stored appropriately and within expiry dates. - The practice was clean and well maintained. - Equipment was checked and calibrated. - There were health and safety policies in place.
+- The practice had a system in place for reporting, recording and monitoring significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
+They were told about any actions to improve processes to prevent the same thing happening again. - · Arrangements were in place to safeguard children and vulnerable adults from abuse. - Risks to patients were assessed and well managed. - Medicines were managed appropriately, although appropriate checks on dispensing medicines were not always taking place. - Emergency medicines and equipment were stored appropriately and within expiry dates. - The practice was clean and well maintained. - Equipment was checked and calibrated. - There were health and safety policies in place.